2

 Repco Supercars Championship

 He delivered, winning more races, rounds and poles than any other driver.
-He has been tasked with replacing Nick Percat and partnering none other than Chaz Mostert.
+He was tasked with replacing Nick Percat and partnering none other than Chaz Mostert, and didn't let himself down.

-The 20-year-old New Zealander arrived at WAU via Porsche New Zealand and Earl Bamber Motorsport having completed an impressive maiden season of racing in Australia in Porsche Michelin Sprint Challenge.
+The 21-year-old New Zealander arrived at WAU via Porsche New Zealand and Earl Bamber Motorsport having completed an impressive maiden season of racing in Australia in Porsche Michelin Sprint Challenge.

 Wood claimed four out of six round wins and a sweep of all six pole positions on the way to a narrow second-placing behind Thomas Sargent in the Pro Class standings.